zhenkewu/zhenkewu.github.io/news/_posts/2020-09-01- irena_and_hera.md

   - qual
 ---

-Huge congrats to Mengbing for passing their PhD qualifying exams!!
+Huge congrats to Irena and Hera for passing their PhD qualifying exams!!